adamsilver/fdpb/05-an-inbox.md

 A table (`<table>`) is an arrangement of data, laid out in rows and columns.
 Like a spreadsheet, they are well-suited for data that needs to be compared, sorted and totalled.

 Tables unfortunately, are difficult to style on small viewports, because there's no room to show more than two or three columns.
-Even then, it could be a squeeze depending on the data, creating layout issues.
-For example, content could wrap profusly or it could cause a horizontal scroll bar to appear.
+Even then, it could be a squeeze depending on the data inside the cells, creating layout issues.
+For example, content could wrap profusly or it could cause users to scroll horizontally to reveal the hidden content.

 Making tables responsive isn't the most straightforward thing to do.
 This is because they are inherently tied to the way they look.
-Put another way, making a table not look like a table, is not only very difficult, but it would be deceptive and counterproductive.
+Put another way, making a table not look like a table, is not only very difficult, but it would be deceptive, counterproductive and inaccessible.

-Gmail uses tables and puts recipient, subject and date sent into columns.
+Gmail[^] uses tables and puts recipient, subject and date sent into columns.
 Interestingly though, there are no table headings, which is the first clue that tables have been used for layout purposes rather than their semantic qualities which causes various access issues.
 Jeremy Keith talks about this in his book “Resilient Web Design”[^]:

 > Using TABLEs for layout is materially dishonest.
 The TABLE element is intended for marking up the structure of tabular data.
 The end result [...] is a façade.
 At first glance everything looks fine, but it won’t stand up to scrutiny.
 As soon as such a website is stress‐tested by actual usage across a range of browsers, the façade crumbles.